thomas-fossati/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 An IP-ID matches based on an octet-for-octet comparison of the bytes of the reference identity with the bytes contained in the iPAddress subjectAltName.
-The iPAddress field does not include the IP version, so IPv4 addresses are distinguish from IPv6 addresses only by their length (4 as opposed to 16 bytes).
+The iPAddress field does not include the IP version, so IPv4 addresses are distinguished from IPv6 addresses only by their length (4 as opposed to 16 bytes).

 For an IP address that appears in a URI-ID, the "host" component of both the reference identity and the presented identifier.
 These are parsed as either